awsdocs/amazon-lookout-for-vision-developer-guide/doc_source/package-settings.md

  You can't create a model component with the same component name and component version as an existing component\.

 **Component name**
 A name for the model component that Lookout for Vision creates during model packaging\.
 The component name you specify is displayed in the AWS IoT Greengrass V2 console\.
+You use the component name in the recipe that you create for the client application component\.
+For more information, see [Creating the client application component](edge-inference-create-custom-component.md)\.

 **Component description**
 \(Optional\) A description for the model component\.